PeterHarlan/Bookstore/readme.txt

 This command will begin running the expServer.js file, which provides all of the communication with the database and delivery of dynamic content to the user.

-After executing this command you can open the index.html file and begin browsing from there.
+After executing this command you will direct your web browser to http://localhost:3000/ and begin browsing from there.